-- A. Receiving an ID: Students must present a picture ID in order to receive a North Central College Student ID. - B. Replacement ID: The cost for a replacement ID is \$10.00. - C. Returning an ID: Students must return their ID to the Office of Student Affairs or Department of Campus Safety when they have completed their education at North Central College. - D. IDs and Key: Student IDs grant access to campus buildings and services, and therefore fall under the jurisdiction of the Key Policy.
-All key policies and rules also govern Student IDs. - E. Campus Food Services: Student IDs may be used to purchase food at campus dining facilities.
-Students must have their IDs in order to utilize campus dining services.
+- A. Receiving an ID: Students must present a picture ID in order to receive a North Central College Student ID. - B. Replacement ID: The cost for a replacement ID is \$10.00. - C. IDs and Key: Student IDs grant access to campus buildings and services, and therefore fall under the jurisdiction of the Key Policy.
+All key policies and rules also govern Student IDs. - D. Campus Food Services: Student IDs may be used to purchase food at campus dining facilities.
+Students must have the student's ID in order to utilize campus dining services.
 IDs may not be lent to other students for the purpose of purchasing food.
-Students may swipe in guests at Kaufman Dining Hall or purchase food for friends at other campus food venues, but the ID owner must be present in order to use the ID. - F. Recreation Facilities: Students must present their IDs in order to enter and use recreational facilities. - G. Emergency Information: In effort to promote student success and wellness, the College includes emergency and suicide prevention resources on the back of student identification (ID) cards.
-North Central College encourages students to utilize the DuPage County Health Department 24/7 Crisis Line and the Text Line, in times of need, whether it be for themselves or their peers.
+Students may swipe in guests at Kaufman Dining Hall or purchase food for friends at other campus food venues, but the ID owner must be present in order to use the ID. - E. Recreation Facilities: Students must present the student's ID in order to enter and use recreational facilities.

+F. Emergency Information: In effort to promote student success and wellness, the College includes emergency and suicide prevention resources on the back of student identification (ID) cards.
+North Central College encourages students to utilize the DuPage County Health Department 24/7 Crisis Line and the Text Line, in times of need, whether it be for themselves or the student's peers.
 In an immediate crisis situation parties should contact 9-1-1.